Below are the most asked questions concerning weddings. Click on the question to see my answer.

 After attending 2 years at The New Seminary in NYC, I was ordained as an Interfaith Minister.
 The education and insight I received while at the seminary was an important part of my process and are an asset to the services that I offer.
 Some internet ministers are not recognized by their state, whereas, as a legally trained and ordained minister, I am able to perform weddings in the United States and its territories.

 Absolutely!
 A couple’s input is very welcomed and is what helps to make the ceremony personal.
 When the writing process begins, I use the information that was gathered from our conversations and from a form that each couple is asked to fill out.
-From there, the ceremony is written and revised until it has blossomed into YOUR vision of the most important day in a couple’s life.
+From there, the ceremony is written and revised until it has blossomed into YOUR vision of one of the most important days in your life.

 Can you write a ceremony that is not religious?
 What if we want to blend religious and non-religious?

-As an Interfaith minister, I welcome religious, non-religious, spiritual, earth-based and blended faiths.
-The ceremony will be created to reflect your views and preferences and is sure to leave your hearts smiling.
+As an Interfaith minister, I welcome non-religious, spiritual, earth-based and blended faiths, etc. The ceremony will be created to reflect your views and preferences and is sure to leave your hearts smiling.